Herring Era Museum: Museum buildings and exhibitions

 The Boathouse – is the newest museum building, which was inaugurated by Crown Prince Håkon of Norway on 29 June 2004.
 In the Boat House a little example of the town's bustling harbour has been recreated.
 Visitors can take a walk along the piers where ten boats and ships are docked, and you'll hear the sound of seagulls and waves breaking.
 Also, visitors are welcome to go on board the biggest herring vessel of the exhibition, which is very exciting.

-Apart from being a museum building, The Boathouse is occasionally used as a concert hall - where bands and artists use the biggest herring vessel as a stage, and chairs and benches are placed around the piers, allowing up to 250 people to enjoy a concert in amazing acoustic.
+Apart from being a museum building, The Boathouse is occasionally used as a concert hall - where bands and artists use the biggest herring vessel as a stage, and chairs and benches are placed around the piers, allowing up to 250 people to enjoy a concert.

 The Old Slipway down by the harbour is an old boat building garage since the 1930s.
 It is a mix of an exhibition and an open workshop.
 The walls display the 200 years history of boat building in Siglufjörður as well as various old tools used for wooden boat building, some of them being over 100 years old and still functioning.
 Also, the Old Slipway is a workshop, where both educated boatbuilders and amateurs can get permission to bring in their old boats for renovation, or even build new boats – based on old Icelandic knowledge and methods.

 Salting demonstrations, or live exhibitions, are offered upon request or booking.
 They happen on the dock outside Róaldsbrakki museum building.
 Enjoying these shows, visitors are allowed to step back in time as the herring girls salt and pack herring into barrels, smoke their cigarettes and gossip about the handsome fishermen they met at yesterdays ball.
 Workers take away their full barrels and bring them new ones to keep on filling, while the accordion player uses his instrument to create the right atmosphere.